Word@Work, Let God's Word energise your working day!

 Matthew 21:18-19

-We do not usually think that Jesus would do anything destructive; we think of His healings, the power over the storm, and turning water into wine.
+We do not usually think that Jesus would do anything destructive; we think of His healings, His power over the storm, feeding 5,000 and turning water into wine.
 On all those occasions He was demonstrating His divine power to create and recreate, to undo the ravages of evil and bring new joy.
 But this passage is different.
 Jesus sees an unproductive fig tree and curses it so that it would never again bear fruit.
 His words had an even greater effect because it was subsequently found to be dead with withered leaves.

 God's Word Spoken In Faith Removes Obstacles

-Matthew 21:20-21
+Matthew 21:20-22

 The Source Of Authority